 It's possible to work in astronomy research with only an undergraduate degree, but to progress you'll need a PhD.
 Professors in astronomy usually have a PhD but sometimes also several years of postdoctoral positions as well before they land a permanent post.

 PhD studentships in astronomy are often funded by the Science and Technology Facilities Council (STFC).
 Funding goes direct to the institution and individual universities will have more information on how funding can be accessed.
 Be sure to apply early for PhD programs so that departments have time to apply for funding on your behalf.

 Once you have a PhD, your research supervisor can help you identify possible postdoctoral posts, or you can apply for a fellowship that allows you to carry on independent research.

 Generally speaking, a qualified candidate for a permanent academic post will have five to ten years of research experience already, including time working on the PhD and postdoctoral positions.

 You'll need to have:

-- strong physics, mathematics and statistics skills
+- strong physics, mathematics, statistics and computer programming skills

 - research and analysis skills